solo-io/glooctl/README.md

       name: my-upstream
 ```

-### Updating Virtual Host
+### Updating Virtual Service
 Similar to `create` command, `update` command takes the definition of
-virtual host from a YAML file and replaces the existing virtual host with the
+virtual service from a YAML file and replaces the existing virtual service with the
 one from the file.

 ```
-glooctl virtualhost update -f vhost2.yaml -o yaml
+glooctl virtualservice update -f vservice2.yaml -o yaml

-Virtual host updated
+Virtual service updated
 metadata:
   namespace: gloo-system
   resource_version: "228028"
-name: vhost1
+name: vservice1
 routes:
 - request_matcher:
     path_exact: /bar